1184893257/PiCompress/README.md

 # PiCompress

-use pi to compress file, while it is slow and make file larger...
+use pi to compress file, while it is slow and makes file larger...

 ## How to run